askharley/askharley-blog/src/posts/01-a-reintroduction-to-ecmascript-6.md

 These are two new keywords that are probably going to fully replace your use of the `var` keyword.

-Creating a variable with `const` means that it cannot be reassigned and is immuatble (except when it is used with objects but that's another blog post).
+Creating a variable with `const` means that it cannot be reassigned and is immutable (except when it is used with objects but that's another blog post).

 Trying to reassign the value of a `const` will actually throw an error.